Open book with pages folded into a heart shape

 Shortly after graduation, Kaitlyn moved to Kenya to pursue her career.
 One year later, Andrew followed to pursue Kaitlyn.
 They fell in love and spent three years there before returning to Washington, DC, where they currently reside.

-Andrew proposed in 2021 on the steps of the Lincoln Memorial — a common hangout spot for the couple during graduate school — and he and Kaitlyn married on January 29, 2022.
-The newlyweds plan to continue traveling together and advancing in their careers in international development over the next five years.
+Andrew proposed in 2021 on the steps of the Lincoln Memorial—a common hangout spot for the couple during graduate school — and he and Kaitlyn married on January 29, 2022.
+Over the next five years, the newlyweds plan to continue traveling together and advancing in their careers in international development.

 Ben Mindes (MPP‘19) and Megan Reichert (MPP‘19)

-Ben and Megan began dating in the spring of 2018 and proceeded to take full advantage of all that McCourt had to offer, including a class in Ecuador, the NASPAA-Batten Student Simulation Competition and graduate teaching assistantships for the same class (many thanks to Assistant Professor Jennifer Tobin ).
+Ben and Megan began dating in the spring of 2018.
+They took full advantage of all that McCourt had to offer, including a class in Ecuador, the NASPAA-Batten Student Simulation Competition and graduate teaching assistantships for the same class (many thanks to Assistant Professor Jennifer Tobin ).
 They still reside in DC, where they hope to put down roots and give their dog, Ruby, the yard she deserves.
 Ben works for the local government and Megan is a federal consultant at Deloitte.

-In August 2021, Ben proposed to Megan on the top of a mountain in Portugal.
+In August 2021, Ben proposed to Megan on a mountain top in Portugal.
 The couple looks forward to getting married in the coming year.